fdev31/zicbee/zicbee.rst

  * improve shell completion
     * abbreviations everywhere
     * better completion
+ * Support for live streaming, try "play <your favorite mp3 stream>"
  * autoshuffle mode (can be disabled of course)
+ * new "random" command, plays some artist or album randomly
+ * stfu won't have unexpected results, it *kills* the player_host
  * visual notification for player (can be disabled, unset "notify" variable)
  * satisfying duplicates detection [WIP]
  * more flexible commands (handles short commands)